oVirt/ovirt-site/source/feature/networklinking.html.md

             * The edit command should be enabled.

-            * If the Vnic is active (plugged & connected) there should be a message in top of the dialog "Please notice, changing <b>Type</b> or <b>MAC</b> will cause plugging and unplugging the Vnic".
+            * If the Vnic is active (plugged & connected) there should be a message in top of the dialog "Please notice, changing <b>Type</b> or <b>MAC</b> will cause unplugging and plugging the Vnic".

             * Port Mirroring- If the Vnic is plugged and there is port mirroring on the Vnic- network, type, mac and port mirroring fields in the dialog will be disabled.

 ::: Stretched Goal- enable dynamic changes in port mirroring (without plugging and unplugging).

-        * There would be an "on/off" switch next to the network combo.
+        * Adding radio button with two options "connected/"disconnected" under the "network" combo.

-        * Add "Plug/Unplug" switch to the dialog (same as in Add dialog).
+        * Adding radio button with two options "Plugged"/"Unplugged" to the end of the dialog..

 ![](vnicWiring.png "vnicWiring.png")